Sentera’s industry-leading agriculture sensors are designed to capture precise, radiometrically accurate plant-level vegetative indices.

 Using plug-and-play and stabilizing gimbal technology, the AGX710 allows you to easily swap payloads and choose from a variety of sensors to augment your operation.
 The result: you can quickly capture crop data, developing high-precision spectral index measurements and run deep learning algorithms.

 All AGX710 data is compatible with Sentera’s FieldAgent software, allowing you to produce QuickTile crop health maps, stitch your data, run analytics, and push shapefiles (.SHP) to in-field equipment — no internet connection is required!

 Elegantly engineered, the high-precision Single sensors are specifically designed to monitor crop health through NIR, NDVI, and NDRE (red edge) data collection.

 The High-Precision NDVI Single and High-Precision NDRE Single utilize patent-pending technology to improve spectral band separation and generate more accurate vegetation index measurements.
 The High-Precision Single sensor is available in two variants: normalized difference vegetation index (NDVI) and normalized difference red edge (NDRE).

 The Single is unmatched in its performance due to its global shutter, tiny size and lightweight.
 It’s the world’s best tool for those who want to collect the highest quality NDVI or NDRE data.
 The High-Precision Single sensors integrate onto any drone, helping agronomists, consultants, and producers identify growth issues earlier and with greater precision.

-The sensors are available pre-installed on DJI Phantom 4, Mavic, and Inspire equipment or as dealer-installed upgrades to customer-owned drones.
+The sensors are available pre-installed on DJI Phantom 4 Pro V2.0 and Mavic equipment or as dealer-installed upgrades to customer-owned drones.

-Calculating absolute vegetation health regardless of cloud cover or timing lets the user focus on results and make in-field decisions with more accurate data.
+Calculating absolute vegetative health, regardless of cloud cover or timing, enables focusing on results and making better in-field decisions using more accurate data.